 2 The impact of Parkinson’s

-Having worked through Section 1 you have a general understanding of what parkinsonism is, what Parkinson’s is, their causes, how many people have Parkinson’s and the average age at which they are diagnosed.
+Having worked through Section 1 [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] you have a general understanding of what parkinsonism is, what Parkinson’s is, their causes, how many people have Parkinson’s and the average age at which they are diagnosed.
 You also now know how Parkinson’s is diagnosed and how it progresses.

 In this section we look at the following questions: